Are Energy Drinks Bad for Your Liver?

 -

 Natural Caffeine: Swap energy drinks for green tea, matcha, or moderate black coffee—all easier on your system.
+These natural alternatives can support physical and cognitive performance without the risks associated with energy drinks.

 -

 Move Your Body: Take short walks, stretch, or exercise regularly to boost circulation, prevent fat buildup in the liver, and improve metabolism.
+Some people use energy drinks to support exercise routines and lose weight, but the risks may outweigh the benefits.

 -